-We provide All Flash Storage solutions for a wide variety of applications and operating systems.
+We provide All Flash Array solutions for a wide variety of applications and operating systems.

-The all flash storage systems we provide are designed to work virtualisation technologies VMware, Hyper-V, Citrix, VDI as well as storage for Video, CCTV, Post Production, D2D, backup/archiving, The Cloud, Data-centres and many other applications.
+The all flash arrays we provide are designed to work virtualisation technologies VMware, Hyper-V, Citrix, VDI as well as storage for Video, CCTV, Post Production, D2D, backup/archiving, The Cloud, Data-centres and many other applications.

 If your thinking about traditional disk storage, also think of this as a flash storage opportunity.